AFSands/Genomic-and-Acoustic-Biogeography-of-the-Iconic-Sulphur-Crested-Cockatoo/README.md

 ########################
 Data files & raw results
 ########################
-Basic starting VCF files and raw/preliminary results can be found on the Dryad Digital Repository (see XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX)
+Basic starting VCF files and raw/preliminary results can be found on the Dryad Digital Repository (see https://doi.org/10.5061/dryad.ghx3ffbxc)